lesgourg/class_public/doc/input/mod.md

 Updating the manual
 ===================
-Author: D. C. Hooper (Hooper@physik.rwth-aachen.de)
+Author: D. C. Hooper (hooper@physik.rwth-aachen.de)

-This pdf manual and accompanying web version have been generated using the doxygen software (http://www.doxygen.org).
+This pdf manual and accompanying web version have been generated using the `doxygen` software (http://www.doxygen.org).
 This software directly reads the code and extracts the necessary comments to form the manual, meaning it is very easy to generate newer versions of the manual as desired.

-To keep the manual up-to-date, a new version should be generated after any major upgrade to `CLASS`.
-To keep track of how updated the manual is, the title page also displays the last modification date.
+To maintain the usefulness of the manual, a new version should be generated after any major upgrade to `CLASS`.
+To keep track of how up-to-date the manual is the title page also displays the last modification date.

-To generate a new version of this manual, one should install the doxygen software.
-Once installed, doxygen uses a specific configuration file to know how to read the code.
-The configuration file for this project can be found in /class/doc/input/doxyconf.
-To run doxygen, navigate in terminal to the above-mentioned folder containing the configuration file and type

-`doxygen doxyconf`
+Generating a new version of this manual is straightforward.
+First, you need to install the `doxygen` software, which can be done by following the instructions on the software's webpage.
+The location where you install this software is irrelevant; it doesn't need to be in the same folder as `CLASS`.

+Once installed, navigate to the class/doc/input directory and run the first script

+` . make1.sh`

 This will generate a new version of the html manual and the necessary files to make the pdf version.
-Note that any changes in the `doxyconf` file can dramatically impact the outcome, so the configuration file should only be modified with great care.

-Currently doxygen does not offer the option to order the output chapters in the pdf version of the manual.
-Hence, before compiling the pdf one must check that the manual is ordered correctly.
-To do this, navigate to /class/doc/output/latex.
-From here, the `refman.tex` file can be easily modified to obtain the desired order.
-Once the `refman.tex file is correct, the pdf can be created in the same directory by typing
+Unfortunately, `doxygen` does not yet offer the option to automatically order the output chapters in the pdf version of the manual.
+Hence, before compiling the pdf, this must be done manually.
+To do this you need to find the `refman.tex` file in class/doc/manual/latex.
+With this file you can modify the title page, headers, footers, and chapter ordering for the final pdf.
+Once you have this file with your desired configuration, navigate back to the class/doc/input directory, and run the second script

-`make`

-in the terminal.
-This will result in the generation of the pdf manual.
-It is often useful to run `make` twice consecutively, to insure all the references and links have been generated correctly.
-The updated version of the manual should now be ready.
-For convenience, one can copy the final pdf to /class/doc/output.
+` . make2.sh`

+You should now be able to find the finished pdf in the class/doc/manual/CLASS_MANUAL.pdf.

+As a final comment, doxygen uses two main configuration files: `doxyconf` and `doxygen.sty`, both located in class/doc/input.
+Changes to these files can dramatically impact the outcome, so any modifications to these files should be done with great care.